Always consult with your doctor and follow their medical advice before starting any exercise program.

 Start Slow

 Starting slow and building up over time can help you avoid injuries.
-Begin with five to 10-minute sessions and work your way up to longer workouts.
+Begin with manageable five to 10-minute sessions and work your way up to longer workouts.
 Committing to an hour of exercise can be daunting, but try fitting in three 10-minute walks throughout your day.
 Making small changes that will add up over time is key.
 Additionally, incorporating small changes like walking around work or parking further away can help you get in more steps and put you on the right track to weight loss.

 Find Your Motivation

 Knowing what drives you is important when starting any new lifestyle change.
-Whether it’s feeling better about yourself, having more energy, losing weight for an upcoming event, or feeling better in your clothes, you have to have a reason for being healthy.
+Whether it’s feeling better about yourself, having more energy, losing weight for an upcoming event, or feeling better in your clothes, you need to have a reason for being healthy.
 Finding your motivation can help you stay on track and make it easier to stick to your exercise routine.

 Set Realistic Goals